suicideSheep2/deploy2-/README.md

 #####
 remove fabs from local side after logging out
 ####

+2...
 while adding to favs.... make the main star of cart glow a bit... so user would know where it kinda went ...to see if they wish ###great conce[pt]
+###

+3.add content category for unlabelled too and add it in mobile navbar.... yesss